Community Engagement Coordinator Application

 - Other relevant duties as assigned.

-- Bachelor’s Degree and at least two years of professional experience OR a graduate degree
+- Bachelor’s Degree and at least two years of professional experience

 - Excellent writing, analytical, research, and verbal skills are essential

 - Ability to advocate controversial positions and achieve important objectives